 The project team is always happy to provide guidance to those wishing to contribute, and we are always looking for new contributors, whether that is by working on code, maintaining the project website, writing documentation, building tests, hosting mirrors, etc.

-If you’d like to contribute code, the best place to start is by checking the issues lists of the various components shown below.
+If you’d like to contribute code, the best place to start is by looking at the Boards on the Aesel Repository below for issues marked ‘Good First Issue’.
 This is a great way to get started with the architecture on small tasks.

 Please feel free to reach out to the project team at email@example.com.